soniabrami/toddmotto.github.io/speaking.md

 class: speaking
 ---

+Please note: I am not accepting new speaking requests until January 2017 onwards.
+Thank you :)

 I regularly speak at conferences in Europe and America, if you'd like me to join yours, please email me through <a href="//voux.io/contact" target="_blank">Voux's contact form</a> and we can discuss further.

 <div class="speaking__grid">